BunnyBlit/Blather/content/bouncing-balls.md

 They have a lot of stuff you can do!
 You can [click on things](http://orteil.dashnet.org/cookieclicker/), [crash space ships](https://www.kerbalspaceprogram.com/), [play pinball](https://blogs.windows.com/windowsexperience/2015/10/09/pinball-fx2-windows-10-edition-is-now-available/) or even [bounce a ball back and forth](https://www.ponggame.org/).

 Rarely-- and it is a cursed moment when it happens-- I'm called on to design some part of a game.
 This is really hard because [game design is extremely difficult](https://www.gamedeveloper.com/design/-quot-the-door-problem-quot-of-game-design).
-But, also, because I am bad at video games.
-I tune everything to be way too easy, because I have to be the first play tester, and I tend to tune stuff that I find fun.
+Also, because I am bad at video games.
+I tune everything to be too easy.
+I have to be the first play tester, and I tend to tune stuff that I find fun.

 I was in the middle of one of these struggles when I saw a presentation of Yegeta Zeleke's paper on [analyzing and modeling action games](https://dl.acm.org/doi/pdf/10.1145/3337722.3337757).
 I didn't really understand the presentation at the time, but I couldn't stop thinking about it.
 Fast forward years later, and here we are.

 I want to be clear: game mechanics modeling and simulation _does not_ replace good design.
-When the models are good, they can work as a lens to help shine light on certain corner cases.
+When the models are good, they can help shine light on certain corner cases.
 They will not make something good for you.
 Programs are focused and narrow tools: do not make the [tech bro mistake](https://nypost.com/2022/06/24/suspended-google-engineer-claims-sentient-ai-bot-has-hired-a-lawyer/) and think they are anything more than that.

 ### So, Let's Dive In

 The paper is a case study in applying a math thing called a Hybrid Dynamical System to [Flappy Bird](https://kotaku.com/the-flappy-bird-fiasco-1519938266).
 What's a Hybrid Dynamical System?

-I'm a "learn by doing" kind of person; I wanted to try and implement one to find out.
+I'm a "learn by doing" kind of person; I wanted to try and implement the paper to find out.
 I tend to start with Python and move to lower level languages later.
 I'm comfortable in Python and most of the time, this means my bugs are logic bugs and not implementation bugs.

 The core concept here is that we can break a system (read as: game) into two parts: